Tools for Actors, Writers, Comedians, Cartoonists and Educators.

 positive thing tag, 3 scenes stories, hot spot, Zip Zap Zop

 freeze, offering, ding, expert, gibberish expert, your hamster died, three headed expert, singing expert, park bench

-slow motion olympics, slideshow, alphabet, superheroes, psychic gypsy advice network, VCR, Genres, Radio, Spoon river anthology, foreign film dub, hitchhiker, broadway, spelling
+slow motion olympics, slideshow, alphabet, superheroes, psychic advice network, VCR, Genres, Radio, Spoon river anthology, foreign film dub, hitchhiker, broadway, spelling

 Ad campaigns for Mundane objects, worlds worst, 1000 flamingoes walk into a bar, I like my men like I like my…

 folk song, da doo ron ron, greatest hits

 Dramatic irony games

 late for work, press conference, eulogy, murder the mime, le jou, dating game, jeopardy, 20 questions, the great brain

 exquisite corpse, pokemon vs robots, 52 cards, 10 second impression, pestilence, 4 scene stories